fbpx

 Here are some of the advantages of moving and living there:

-• Beachside living – The East Coast is home to several beach areas including East Coast Park and offers a wide range of outdoor activities such as cycling, jogging, and water sports.
+• Beachside living – The East Coast is home to several beach areas, including East Coast Park and offers a wide range of outdoor activities such as cycling, jogging, and water sports.
 This makes it an ideal location for those who enjoy beachside living.

 • Food options – It’s also well-known for its diverse food options, with a range of hawker centres, cafes, and restaurants.
 For example, the Katong and Joo Chiat areas are famous for their Peranakan cuisine, while East Coast Road is known for its fresh seafood.